Robbie Grossman Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 16th in MLB.
+- The Giants pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Giants have the eighth-ranked team ERA among all MLB pitching staffs (3.92).
+- The Giants have a 3.90 team ERA that ranks seventh across all MLB pitching staffs.

-- The Giants give up the third-fewest home runs in baseball (119 total, one per game).
+- Giants pitchers combine to surrender the third-fewest home runs in baseball (121 total, one per game).

-- Alexander gets the start for the Giants, his sixth of the season.
-He is 6-2 with a 4.01 ERA and 18 strikeouts in 33 2/3 innings pitched.

-- The lefty last pitched on Wednesday against the Los Angeles Angels, when he threw zero innings, allowing three earned runs while giving up three hits.
+- The righty last pitched on Sunday against the Oakland Athletics, when he tossed 5 1/3 innings, allowing five earned runs while giving up seven hits.

-- The 34-year-old has a 4.01 ERA and 4.8 strikeouts per nine innings in 40 games this season, while allowing a batting average of .248 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.